-Netflix and its culture have made movements in the HR world – the company have been at the forefront of peoples minds for all the right reasons.
+Netflix and its culture have made movements in the HR world – the company has been at the forefront of people’s minds for all the right reasons.

 Part of the reason I love the HR and culture at Netflix is from learning about it through their culture code deck.
 I found the presentation surprisingly honest and genuine, something which Netflix points out themselves is not very common in large corporations.
 The deck concentrates on 7 key aspects of the culture at Netflix, including their opinions on values, responsibilities, and employee development.
 All of it is very interesting, but I think the way the entire presentation is worded speaks volumes about the way the company work.

 They only hire “fully formed adults”

 They’re no bullsh*t

 Netflix makes no secret of the fact that they are willing to let go of people if they no longer serve a strong purpose within the Netflix team.
 In an article for Harvard Business Review, McCord, a previous chief talent manager for Netflix, explained that “no matter how valuable their contributions had once been”, they will discharge employees if necessary.
 He did explain also that “out of fairness to such people—and, frankly, to help us overcome our discomfort with discharging them—we learned to offer rich severance packages,”.
-Complete honesty between employers and employees mean their are no discrepancies, and problems and issues are sorted out immediately.
+Complete honesty between employers and employees means there are no discrepancies, and problems and issues are sorted out immediately.
 For employees, it also means you know where you are in terms of employment and work.

 They trust employees to “act in Netflix’s best interest”